Luke Briscoe

-Luke Briscoe (born 11 March 1994) is an English rugby league footballer who plays as a er or for the Doncaster RLFC in the RFL Championship.
+Luke Briscoe (born 11 March 1994) is an English rugby league footballer who plays as a er or for Doncaster in the RFL Championship.

 He started his career at the Leeds club, playing on loan at Wakefield Trinity in the Super League, Hunslet in Championship 1 and the Kingstone Press Championship, and Featherstone in the Kingstone Press Championship.
 He played for Featherstone Rovers in the Championship and joined Leeds on loan in the top flight.
 He then spent time away from Leeds on dual registration with Featherstone Rovers in the Betfred Championship.

 Background

 Briscoe was born in Featherstone, West Yorkshire, England.
 He is the brother of England national rugby league team winger Tom Briscoe who also played for the Leeds Rhinos.

 Career

 Leeds

 He is signed for the 2012 season onwards, he signed a professional contract 22 September 2011.

 He joined Leeds on 22 September 2012, after playing his youth career at Hull F.C.

 He signed a four-year contract with the club.
 He made three appearances for Leeds and scored once on his début.
 He was released at the end of the 2015 season.